The-Real-Virus/DarkPDF/README.md

 ## 📜NOTE :
 1) Briefly Describe The Theory of FUD Payloads , How Hackers inject Payloads in PDF.
 2) How They Deliver & Target Victims , Bypassing Security Measures and How To Stay Safe !
-3) Must Read The Article.
+3) The are made for kali linux.
+4) Before Running Script Must see `requirements.txt` file .
+5) The Script may not work but the articles and concepts do.
-4) Try to understand the wide concepts of how things works.
+6) Try to understand the wide concepts of how things works.
-5) Covering the concepts of RATs , 1-Click & 0-DAy Exploits.
+7) Covering the concepts of RATs , 1-Click & 0-DAy Exploits.
+8) Before Running Scripts Must Read The Article First.
+9) To Run Script and Learn use Command in Linux `python3 scriptname.py` .
+10) U must know about port forwording and networking to make things smoothly.

 ## 🚀HELPFULL ?
 - if its helpfull or u use this series stuff anywhere else , consider giving credits !